Swimming in Superior

 First, a few words about safety.

-Bring water shoes to protect your feet from pebbles.
+Bring thick-soled water shoes to protect your feet from sharp-edged rocks.
 Avoid walking on submerged shoreline rocks, which can be extremely slippery.

 Don't swim out too far, and make sure a buddy is nearby.